FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 ```
 Visiting our locally running Vue Client (http://localhost:8081/) will show you a blank screen now (don't worry, we will update this shortly).

+{% include _callout_fun_fact.liquid
+content=
-> ***FUN FACT***: You can load environment variables in most SPA templates like Vue or React without installing any extra dependencies.
+  "You can load environment variables in most SPA templates like Vue or React without installing any extra dependencies.
 A minor difference for Vue is that you must add `VUE_APP_` in front of every environment variable.
-You can read more about this in the [Modes and Environment Variables](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables) Vue documentation.
+You can read more about this in the [Modes and Environment Variables](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables) Vue documentation."
+%}

 Let's set aside the client for a bit, and focus on the Express server.